CDLBuddy/fishing-lure-site/README.md

-# Handmade Lures (Vite + React + TypeScript)
+# RIP Custom Lures (Vite + React + TypeScript)

-Handmade Lures is a fast static storefront for showcasing a curated fishing lure catalog.
+RIP Custom Lures is a fast static storefront for showcasing a curated fishing lure catalog.
 The app is built with Vite, React, and TypeScript, serves a static JSON product catalog, and keeps all cart logic on the client.
 Stripe Checkout is optional and currently disabled.

 ## 🎯 Goals